-- order that recovery can be made. - 10.4.3 The Director of Finance is responsible for recovering income due and for ensuring debt recovery procedures are in place to secure early payment and minimise bad debt risk on all outstanding debts. - 10.4.4 Income not received should be dealt with in accordance with losses procedures. - 10.4.5 Overpayments should be detected (or preferably prevented) and recovery initiated. - 10.4.6 The Chief Executive and the Director of Finance are responsible for ensuring the Welsh Ministers' guidance on disputed debt arbitration is strictly adhered to.
+- Finance when overpayment of salary or expenses have been made, in order that recovery can be made. - 10.4.3 The Director of Finance is responsible for recovering income due and for ensuring debt recovery procedures are in place to secure early payment and minimise bad debt risk on all outstanding debts. - 10.4.4 Income not received should be dealt with in accordance with losses procedures. - 10.4.5 Overpayments should be detected (or preferably prevented) and recovery initiated. - 10.4.6 The Chief Executive and the Director of Finance are responsible for ensuring the Welsh Ministers' guidance on disputed debt arbitration is strictly adhered to.